Project-OSmOSE/osmose-app/README.md

 OSMOSE_DB_PWD=      # database password
 HTTPS_PORTAL_STAGE= # see https://github.com/SteveLTN/https-portal, use "local" to test on your machine OSMOSE_SENTRY_URL=  # if you use https://sentry.io (more for staging and production)

+DJANGO_ADMIN_USERNAME=  # Username for your Django superadmin user DJANGO_ADMIN_EMAIL=     # Email address of your Django superadmin user (for now there is no real use of it) DJANGO_ADMIN_PASSWORD=  # Password for your Django superadmin user
 ```